List of tourist attractions in Paris

 Paris, the capital of France, has an annual 30 million foreign visitors, and so is one of the most visited cities in the world.
-Paris' sights include monuments and architecture, such as its Arc de Triomphe, Eiffel Tower and neo-classic Haussmannian boulevards and buildings as well as museums, operas and concert halls.
+Paris's sights include monuments and architecture, such as its Arc de Triomphe, Eiffel Tower and neo-classic Haussmannian boulevards and buildings as well as museums, operas and concert halls.
 There are also more modern attractions such as its suburban Disneyland Paris.
-With its many monument, the city is a symbol of French culture, and since the 2000s attracts nearly three million visitors per year.